openmrs/openmrs-esm-core/docs/advanced/offline.md

 There are three facets that are unique to this approach:

 1. Each component (page / extension) can be marked as offline (or online) capable.
 By default every component is online capable, but not offline capable.
-2. Each microfrontend can declare certain (HTTP) calls to be cacheable.
+2. Each frontend module can declare certain (HTTP) calls to be cacheable.
-3. Each microfrontend can queue items to be processed when the application is back online.
+3. Each frontend module can queue items to be processed when the application is back online.

 ## Registration